-In "Final Curtain", Spidey takes on the Green Goblin, his mini-army of "Pumpkinheads" (armed to the brim with high-tech weapons, in fact), while going through a booby-trapped city street,all by himself.
+In "Final Curtain", Spidey takes on the Green Goblin, his mini-army of "Pumpkinheads" (armed to the brim with high-tech weapons, in fact), while going through a booby-trapped city neighborhood,all by himself.
 Whoa...

-Let's be specific here, Spider-Man is attack by a platoon of enemies arm with Hand Cannon, an entire neighborhood of automated Turrets that fire GRENADES...with the firing rate of a machine gun!(yes you heard that right), and the Goblin's own mini-air force and they didn't even slow him down, he defeated them all.
+Let's be specific here, Spider-Man is attack by a platoon of enemies arm with assault rifles that fire spiked bullets, an entire neighborhood of automated Turrets that fire GRENADES...with the firing rate of a machine gun!(yes you heard that right), and the Goblin's own mini-air force and they didn't even slow him down, he defeated them all.
 Heck, the only thing that even TOUCHED Spider-Man for that matter was the Green Goblin himself, even then all he really did was mess up his costume.

 Wait, we mentioned "Final Curtain" before "Gangland"?
 That entire episode was pretty much a battle royale between Doc Ock, Silvermane, Tombstone and Spidey.
 Tops it all off with Opera (specifically Rigoletto) playing all throughout the entire fight and Spidey finishing the fight with Tombstone down in a sewer.